A. The Fundamentals of Editing

 A2 Know the importance of the audience and the purpose of the material

-Be aware of the implications that the audience and purpose of the material have for editing and production choices.
+Be aware of how the audience and purpose of the material affect the editing and production choices.
 At every stage, look ahead to the final product.

 A3 Know how the scope of a project affects the editorial process